 Boys take pride in their accomplishments — it’s how they are wired.
 They thrive on challenges and obstacles to overcome.
 These turn into the camp stories they are proud to tell and will remember for their lifetime.

 From a parent’s perspective, summer camp is about more.
 Camp is a place where younger boys look up to the older boys and the counselors on staff.
 Camp is a place where life-lessons are learned and character is built in the context of carefully planned fun and adventure.
 Tribal competitions and patches awarded for mastering skills encourage boys to push themselves — as individuals and as members of a team, or tribe.

-There are two tribes at Camp Laney: Apaches & Comanches.
-The tribes originated with the beginning of camp in 1959.
-On a camper’s first day of camp, he is sorted into one of the two tribes and will have that tribe for the rest of his time as a camper.
-You can request to be a certain tribe, especially if a family member was in that tribe.
+There are two teams at Camp Laney: Apaches & Comanches.
+The teams originated with the beginning of camp in 1959.
+On a camper’s first day of camp, he is sorted into one of the two teams and will be a member of that team for the rest of his time as a camper.
+You can request to be on a certain team if you contact the director prior to opening day.

-The tribes compete every session for the chance to win the Tribe Trophy.
-Points can be earned at the Team Sports activity, many of the night activities, on Sunday Showdown and of course, by finding the Golden Arrow.
-On the last night of camp, the tribes compete in the final round of Bombardy to see who will win the Tribe Trophy that session and carry the Trophy to the Closing Campfire.
+The teams compete every session for the chance to win the Session Trophy.
+Points can be earned at the Sports activity, many of the night activities, on Sunday Showdown and of course, by finding the Golden Arrow.
+On the last night of camp, both teams compete in the final round of Bombardy to see who will win the trophy that session and carry it to the Closing Campfire.

 Camp Laney is such a special place where a boy can be himself, make friends from other parts of the country and gain confidence all while having the time of his life!

 Campers will receive two different types of awards when they come to Camp Laney: repeat awards & individual awards.

 Patches are awarded to campers in their activities, marking a child’s proficiency and progression through the various skills acquired in the activity.
 Boys thrive on the recognition of their hard-won accomplishments.